Appearance

 - [ ] Test the

-reports:notify-missedcommand manually to confirm email delivery - [ ] Schedule the command in cron or Laravel Scheduler for daily automation
+reports:notify-missedcommand manually to confirm notification delivery - [ ] Schedule the command in cron or Laravel Scheduler for daily automation

-- [ ] Review the Bulk View at the end of the first week to check adoption
+- [ ] Review the Dashboard at the end of the first day/week to check adoption